sborms/futsalfriend/README.md

 # _Futsal Friend_: Your Digital Futsal Companion

-Find an opponent for a friendly, find a team as a new player, receive jolly tactical advice, and analyse vanity metrics.
+:soccer: Do you need an opponent for a friendly?

+:couple: Do you want to find a team as a new player?

+:mega: Do you desire to receive jolly tactical advice?

+:smirk: Do you care to analyse vanity metrics?